skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions.rst

 .. note::

     With the above setup, the user will not have the permission to create the service account required by the SkyPilot on GCP.
+There are two solutions:
-The admin needs to run :code:`sky launch --cloud gcp` once, to create the service account for all the users in the organization.
-Or the following section describes how to create the service account manually with the minimal permissions for all the users.
+    1. The admin needs to run :code:`sky launch --cloud gcp` once, to create the service account for all the users in the organization.
+    2. Alternatively, the admin can use the following section to create the service account manually with the minimal permissions for all the users.

 Service Account